dotnet/aspnetcore/CONTRIBUTING.md

 ### Obtaining the source code

-If you are an outside contributer, please fork the ASP.NET repository you would like to contribute to your account.
+If you are an outside contributor, please fork the ASP.NET repository you would like to contribute to your account.
 See the GitHub documentation for [forking a repo](https://help.github.com/articles/fork-a-repo/) if you have any questions about this.

 ### Building our Repositories